Morocco squad World Cup 2026: Achraf Hakimi leads Mohamed Ouahbi's 26-man roster

-The Morocco 2026 World Cup squad is shaping up ahead of the tournament in North America
+The Morocco 2026 World Cup squad has been finalised ahead of the tournament in North America

-The Atlas Lions will have one of the most talented squads at the tournament and, although they won't be favourites, their output at the Africa Cup of Nations is sure to boost their odds.
+The Atlas Lions will have one of the most talented squads at the tournament and, although they won't be favourites to win the whole thing, their showing at the Africa Cup of Nations is sure to boost their odds.

-Brahim Diaz missed the spot kick, but as one of the nation's brightest stars will be keen to set the record straight at the World Cup.
+Brahim Diaz missed the crucial spot kick in that game, but as one of the nation's brightest stars he will be keen to set the record straight at the World Cup.

 Alongside Diaz, captain Achraf Hakimi – ranked at no.1 in FourFourTwo's list of the best right-backs in the world right now – is another eye-catching name.
-The same is true of Manchester United defender Noussair Mazraoui and Bournemouth's Amine Adli.
+The same is true of Manchester United defender Noussair Mazraoui and Sunderland's Chemsdine Talbi.

 Working their way through the ranks are the likes of Crystal Palace's Chadi Riad and electric attacker Bilal El Khannouss, who impressed for Leicester City before going on loan to Stuttgart this term.